michaelparenteau/nvim/README.md

 * lazy-config.lua
 * pluginfile.lua

 Notice that the `lua/` path is ommitted.
-When you require, you can require lua files as modules without the root of the repo or the `lua` directory.
+When you require modules, you can reference lua files as modules without the root of the repo or the `lua` directory.

 These two files are setup for plugin management.

 #### lua/lazy-config.lua

-This is a configuration for [Lazy](https://github.com/folke/lazy.nvim) - a Neovim plugin manager.
-There are others you can look into, but I chose this for the user interface.
+This is a configuration file for [Lazy](https://github.com/folke/lazy.nvim) - a Neovim plugin manager.
+There are other plugin managers you can look into, but I chose this for the user interface.

-Note: when you add a plugin, and required setup.. you need to close the editor and restart so Lazy will download/install the plugin.
+Note: when you add a plugin, and its required setup.. you need to close the editor and restart Neovim and Lazy will download/install the plugin.
 I have not configured auto sourcing, etc. yet.
 I will though, because it is annoying when spending a bunch of time hacking on this in one session.